DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The first fork is whether you take the lender's free legals or pay your own firm.
-Free legals cost you little but come from high-volume panel firms, so anything out of the ordinary can trigger extra charges.
+Free legals cost you little but come from high-volume panel firms rather than a local high street solicitor, so the person handling your file may never meet you and anything out of the ordinary can trigger extra charges that were not in the headline offer.
+Paying your own conveyancer usually costs more upfront but buys a named person who answers the phone and can move faster when a completion date is tight.
 The job also gets bigger if you are doing a transfer of equity, which means adding or removing a name from the deeds rather than a plain like-for-like switch.
 A leasehold property adds a notice fee to the freeholder, and redeeming a Help to Buy loan or a second charge adds steps too.
+Where the firm is based can matter as well: a national panel firm working from a call centre tends to price the same regardless of where your property sits, while a smaller local firm may set fees closer to regional norms.
 A straight remortgage on a freehold house with one owner is the cheapest version, and everything beyond that nudges the price up.

 How to pay less

-- Compare the lender's free legals option against paying your own firm, weighing speed against cost.
+- Compare the lender's free legals option against paying your own firm, weighing speed against cost rather than assuming free is always better.

 - Watch for a cashback or fee-free remortgage deal, since the lender sometimes covers the legal work entirely.